-3.1 Configuration
+3.1 Configurations

-VTPs, are engineered pumps typically configured as: a) Wet pit or b) suction barrel (can) pumps.
+VTPs, are engineered pumps as: (a) Wet pit type and (b) suction barrel (Can) type pumps.
 Most pumps are built with customer specific features and for applications such as water pumping stations, deep wells, storm water service, industrial and cryogenic applications.
-The pumps vary in hydraulic type and size, and can be of open shaft or enclosed shaft designs depending on the application.
+The pumps vary in size, impeller types and length, whether it is an open shaft or enclosed shaft designs and type of discharge head used.